- Wealth PMS (50L+)

 Vasanth Kamath: You know.

-Deepak Shenoy: Yeah, no, I mean, I guess I think, you know, I don’t think, you know, publishers who are who have done enough research on that.
+Deepak Shenoy: Yeah, no, I mean, I guess I think, you know, I don’t think, you know, publishers who have done enough research on that.
 They won’t look at this as oh – You know, they they’re competing with us.
-They’re only like, for instance, even in Swiggy, you can go and buy from us.
+For instance, they’re only like, even in Swiggy, you can go and buy from us.
 So you get an or from a non Swiggy kitchen and you may not notice a difference because the food choice is yours in the way you are.
 But the challenges roughly are the same in the sense because it’s your own kitchen.
 Do you give it a preference?
 Oh, right.
 No, I don’t think that’s the case within our lack of like, you know, listing

 Deepak Shenoy: Now it’s on Netflix, originals is possibly not more attractive than the Disney original, Different things.
 I mean, it doesn’t make sense.
 I think that’s a that’s a good point.

-Anugrah Shrivastava: And like the list to add to what Vasanth mentioned, right?
+Anugrah Shrivastava: Like the list to add to what Vasanth mentioned, right?
 The retail participation in the capital market in India is so low.
-And on top of it, if you if you just think that how many people are actually taking advisory services?
+And on top of it, if you just think how many people are actually taking advisory services?
 I don’t think any advisor should be thinking about competing with anyone.
 It’s a matter of how you expand the ecosystem.

-Deepak Shenoy: Honestly, the matter with the 30 lakh crores in equity mutual funds are together 35, like 15-16 percent of the whole ecosystem of the whole GDP. vs America which is 110 percent.
-So just as an example, so your your your ability to and the number of investors that invest in stocks versus other things is different.
+Deepak Shenoy: Honestly, the matter with the 30 lakh crores in equity mutual funds are together 35, like 15-16 per cent of the whole ecosystem of the whole GDP.
+Vs America which is 110 per cent.
+So just as an example, your your your ability to and the number of investors that invest in stocks versus other things is different.
 They classify ETFS as a different universe altogether.
 So India is so small that the incremental differential between even one year ago to now, one year ago, I think in the last four months, from April 2021 to July 2021, more than 35 or 40 lakh investors have been added to brokerage accounts, and many more new brokerage accounts have been created.
-Now, people would have been happy with 10 lakhs in one full year and now in 4 months you have 40.
+Now, people would have been happy with ten lakhs in one full year and now in 4 months you have 40.
 The incremental difference is so high.
 Doesn’t mean, like you said, it doesn’t matter even if you compete.

 Anugrah Shrivastava: Yeah.